• Home

 The following policies are in place for double entries this year:

-1. Entries are not allowed to double enter in two limited prep events (e.g., Impromptu, or Extemporaneous Speaking).
+1. Entries are NOT allowed to “double enter” or “cross enter” in two limited prep events (e.g., Impromptu or Extemporaneous Speaking).

-3. Entries in Open Public Forum, TOC LD, and Policy debate may not double enter in any event.
+2. Entries in debate may not double enter in any other event.

 1. For Students That Competed In Middle School: A high school freshman [or beyond] that competed in an event at more than five total tournaments in middle school cannot register for that event as a novice.
 A high school freshman [or beyond] that competed in an event at less than six total tournaments in middle school may register as a novice for that event.